albar965/littlenavmap-manual/en/MENUS.md

 The statusbar shows various indications (from left to right):

 *   Last action or short help to explain a menu item or toolbar button.
 *   Indicator that shows airport types and navaids currently visible on the map.
 The tooltip gives more details.
+A red warning message will be shown here if too many objects are displayed on the map due to a too high detail level.
 *   Connection status for a local or remote connection.
 The tooltip gives more details about the status like the hostname for remote connections.
  * `Connecting...`: The program is trying to establish a connection which was initiated either manually or automatically.
  * `Connected`: A connection was established.